puhach/doppelganger/README.md

 ./doppelganger --database=./dataset --cache=resnet.db --query=./test/shashikant-pedwal.jpg --algorithm=resnet
 ```

 It may take a couple of minutes to process all files in the dataset directory.
-Then it saves the descriptors into the `resnet.db` file, so we don't have to build the database again.
-The person in the test file will be recognized as Amitabh Bachchan.
+Face descriptors will be saved to the `resnet.db` file, so we don't have to build the database again.
+The person in the test file will be recognized and their name will be displayed along with the calculated metric value (dissimilarity with the best matching face in the database).

 If we want to identify another person, we can now load the database which works much faster:
 ```
 ./doppelganger --database=resnet.db --query=./test/sofia-solares.jpg --algorithm=resnet
 ```

 It is important to note that the algorithm used for building the database must match the currently used algorithm.
 To use a different face recognition algorithm, we have to create the database again:
 ```
 ./doppelganger --database=./dataset --cache=openface.db --algorithm=openface
 ```